This summer, BGCMC will celebrate the second anniversary of its teen program, known as The Club.

 What does a typical week at The Club look like?
 Here’s an example: on Monday through Thursday, teens must participate in a mandatory “Power Hour” of homework help and tutoring.
 Then after they complete their homework, teens will either participate in Career Launch (a career development program), a community service project, or a health and fitness challenge activity.
 Teens also participate on Thursday each month in TAG (Teen Advisory Group) to offer feedback on the program, ensuring it’s constantly evolving.
 Then later in the evenings, teens cook a healthy meal together with the branch’s dedicated teen coordinator.
 And on a Saturday, there’s frequently a community service project, such as teens walking in an Alzheimer’s Charity Walk.

 If you're looking to register for our teen program in East Stuart, please click here.
-For membership registration at all other branches, please click here.
+If you''re looking to register at all other Clubs, please click here.
 Please note: all teens attend the program at no charge.